 In states where auto liability insurance is mandated, 38 of these, which are known as “tort” or “fault” states, require drivers to carry tort insurance coverage; the remaining 12 states, known as “no-fault” states, require the “no-fault” auto insurance coverage on their drivers (although drivers in New Hampshire are not required to have auto insurance and drivers in Virginia have the option not to insure their vehicle, these two states require the tort insurance coverage for drivers who rather choose to carry auto insurance liability coverage).

 Despite the mandate, more than 29 million drivers, according to Insurance Research Council (IRC), remain to be without car insurance due to the high cost of car insurance policies.
-Choosing an insurance policy that carries the type of coverage that drivers need and one that does not go beyond their budget in no longer much of a problem though with the help of independent car insurance firms, like Insure on the Spot for instance.
+Choosing an insurance policy that carries the type of coverage that drivers need and one that does not go beyond their budget in no longer much of a problem though with the help of car accident law firms like Habush Habush & Rottier S.C. ® for instance.
 Independent car insurance firms actually exist for this very purpose.
 Besides providing drivers with insurance quotes (as well quotes for their other needs, like SR-22), some of these firms also do the transaction with a driver’s chosen insurance provider.
 Not only do the quotes help drivers find the cheapest and best policies, the whole transaction itself is also easy, simple and fast.